The perfect 3 days in Atlanta itinerary for travelers in Georgia, USA!

 READ MORE: Plan the perfect trip to Boston with our 3-days in Boston itinerary!

-It’s been an exciting day at the botanical gardens and the number of things to do at Fernbank has you wore out, time for a relaxing meal!
+It’s been an exciting day at the Atlanta botanical garden and the number of things to do at Fernbank has you wore out, time for a relaxing meal!

-The dinner for the second night is the locally adored, Woody’s CheeseSteaks.
+The dinner for the second night while visiting Atlanta is the locally adored, Woody’s CheeseSteaks.

 It’s perfect for a quick dinner after a taxing day, and it probably isn’t a surprise what they specialize in making.